Charlie Jacks

-Charlotte Amy Jacks, commonly known as Charlie Jacks, is an English former Page 3 glamour model turned pop singer, based in southeast London.
+Charlotte Amy Jacks (born 2 November 1985), commonly known as Charlie Jacks, is an English former Page 3 glamour model turned pop singer, based in southeast London.
 She began singing as child.
-She had six #1 albums and nine singles at the top of the Japanese iTunes chart.
+She had six number one albums and nine singles at the top of the Japanese iTunes chart.
 Her single "Come On" sold 35,000 copies in a single day.

-In 2012, Jacks signed a management deal with BoomHaus Recordings, Sony Music Japan, Manhattan Records Lexington Corp (JP) She released her recent single, "Speakerphone" 16 August 2012 as a free download.
+In 2012, Jacks signed a management deal with BoomHaus Recordings, Sony Music Japan, Manhattan Records Lexington Corp (JP) She released her single, "Speakerphone", on 16 August 2012 as a free download.

 Her mother is the Sun newspaper's official Page 3 photographer, Alison Webster, and her stepfather is the Sun's former deputy editor, Geoff Webster.